Revelers set to pack into Times Square for annual New Year's Eve ball drop

 NEW YORK — (AP) — The confetti has been tested for airiness.
 The giant numerals – 2 0 2 4 – are in place.
-And the luminous ball, bedazzled in 2,688 crystal triangles, is fixed to the pole from which it make its 60-second descent at 11:59 p.m.
+And the luminous ball, bedazzled with 2,688 crystal triangles, is fixed to the pole from which it makes its 60-second descent at 11:59 p.m.

 With throngs of revelers set to usher in the new year under the bright lights of Times Square, officials and organizers say they are prepared to welcome the crowds and ensure their safety.